 - Clare Boothe Luce Professor (1990-1995)

+Integration of engineering, linguistics, speech science and machine learning to study speech communication and develop robust speech technologies.
 Digital signal process, speech science, speech enhancement and segregation, noise robust automatic speech recognition, assistive technologies.

 - C. Espy-Wilson, G. Sivaraman, M. Tiede, V. Mitra, E. Saltzmann, L. Goldstein, H. Nam (in press), “Modeling of Articulatory Gestures to Control Effects of Production Variability on Speech Technologies”.
 In Cangemi, Clayards, Niebuhr, Schupler & Zellers (eds).
 Rethinking Reduction, Berlin: Mouton de Gruyter, 2018.